5 Science-Backed Health Benefits of Chia Seeds

-Brown tells us that chia seeds are an easy way to ensure you get all the water you need in a day, helping you power through your endless lineup of meetings.
+Brown says that chia seeds are an easy way to ensure you get all the water you need in a day, helping you power through your endless lineup of meetings.
 “Chia is hydrophilic, which is a fancy way of saying it soaks up water,” she explains.
 “Chia seeds expand to as much as 10 times their size when in liquid, helping you feel full and reducing your appetite.”

 This process makes chia seeds fantastic pre-workout fuel because they’ll help keep you hydrated and functioning at your best until you’ve logged your last lap.
 “As they’re digested and start breaking down, chia seeds release all that water they soaked up.
 This way, they’re actually hydrating, even though they’ve already been ingested.”

-Get the Benefits: Bring a chia-based snack to work that you can reach for (guilt free!) if the midafternoon yawns hit hard.
-Try making chia pudding with 1/2 cup chia seeds, 2 cups unsweetened almond milk and vanilla extract to taste.
+Get the Benefits: Bring a chia-based snack to work that you can reach for (guilt-free!) if the mid-afternoon yawns hit hard.
+Try making chia pudding with 1/2 cup chia seeds, 2 cups unsweetened almond milk, and vanilla extract to taste.
 Play around with your spice rack to find your favorite combo–just be sure to avoid too much added sugar!
 Always in a rush?
 Stock up on Chia Pods for a quick grab-and-go snack.

 Chia has a long-standing reputation for being all-star pre-workout fuel.
 “Chia was known as a ‘running food’ in ancient Mayan and Aztec cultures,” Brown explains.
 “In fact, ‘chia’ is actually the Mayan word for ‘strength.'”
 We certainly think those Mayans may have been onto something, because, as Brown argues, the pre-sweat diet is just as important as the workout itself.
-“The better you fuel for workouts, the better those workouts—and resulting calorie burning and weight loss—will be.”
+“The better you fuel for workouts, the better those workouts—and resulting calorie-burning and weight loss—will be.”

-And since this mega-hydrating seed is packed with a one-two punch of fiber and protein to help you feel energized and build lean muscle, it will keep you cruising through your gym sessions at maximum power and certainly deserves the hype.
+And because this mega-hydrating seed is packed with a one-two punch of fiber and protein to help you feel energized and build lean muscle, it will keep you cruising through your gym sessions at maximum power and certainly deserves the hype.